welissonArley/Packages.MAUI/README.md

 ##### **Installation**

-1. Clone the repo
+1. Clone the repo:
    ```sh
    git clone https://github.com/welissonArley/Packages.MAUI.git
    ```

-2. Run the app Packages.MAUI.App to see the examples of all libraries
+2. Run the app Packages.MAUI.App to see the examples of all libraries.

 3. Have a good time testing.

 ## **BONUS**

-If you are new to .NET MAUI or you want to imporve or skills, I also offer a course on this topic.
+If you are new to .NET MAUI or you want to improve your skills, I also offer a course on this topic.
 This course is designed to help developers learn from the basics of .NET MAUI development and how to build and publish on Google Play and App Store.
 You can find more information about the course on my website: https://www.homuai.com/homuai-course.

 ## **Roadmap**